COC advises the government and government agencies on whether substances are likely to cause cancer.

 Minutes from previous meetings

-Minutes for meetings in 2013 are available on the National archives website
+Minutes for meetings in 2013 are available on the UK government web archive.

-Minutes for meetings before 2013 are on the archived IACOC website, courtesy National Archive.
+Minutes for meetings before 2013 are on the archived IACOC website, courtesy of the UK government web archive.

 COC holds open meetings to increase the visibility and transparency of its work.
 To attend a meeting as an observer, you will need to send an open meetings application form to the secretariat and follow the code of conduct for observers.